Scattering and blow-up criteria for 3D cubic focusing nonlinear inhomogeneous NLS with a potential: Criteria for global well-posedness

 Thus combining \eqref{4.30} and \eqref{4.32}, we obtain that

 Moreover, we note that

-Hence, for sufficiently large $T$, $v(T)$ satisfies \eqref{4.1} and \eqref{4.2}, which implies that $v(t)$ is a global solution in $H_{x}^{1}({\bf R}^{3})$.
+Therefore, for $T$ large enough, $v(T)$ satisfies \eqref{4.1} and \eqref{4.2}, which, due to Theorem \ref{4.1}, implies that $v(t)$ exists globally in $H^{1}({\bf R}^{3})$.
 Thus, we can evolve $v(t)$ from $T$ back to the initial time 0.
 By the same way, we can show \eqref{4.23} for the negative time.
 In addition, \eqref{4.26} combined with local theory implies \eqref{4.24}.

 \end{proof} 0.5cm